Ssentiago/obsidian-openapi-renderer/README.md

 3. Version control
 4. Overview of all specifications "registered" for versioning

-Versioning and sharing are optional features - you don't have to use them if you don't need them.
+Versioning and overview are optional features - you don't have to use them if you don't need them.
 The core functionality is editing and rendering.

 ### Edit and Preview